splanck/vush/docs/vushdoc.md

 ```

 When invoked without a script file, commands from `~/.vushrc` are executed
 before the first prompt if that file exists.
+If the `ENV` environment
+variable is set, its file is processed afterwards.

 ### Shebang Scripts